RaafeK/Pandas-Python/README.md

 1. Collect Data and Annotation

 (1).
-For Videos, we can use video summary, shot boundary detection or camera take detection, to create static images.
+For Videos, create static images.

 (2).
 For Images, we can use BBox-Label-Tool to label objects.